 2. A positive and preventative curriculum

-Our curriculum-based awareness education programme will teach our students to make good choices about healthy and safe lifestyles, (e.g. online safety, healthy relationships, abuse, neglect, bullying etc.), esake safe lifstylesinto recealing secrets or embarrassing information, which is then and how and who to ask for help if their health or safety is threatened.
+Our curriculum-based awareness education programme will teach our students to make good choices about healthy and safe lifestyles, (e.g. online safety, healthy relationships, abuse, neglect, bullying etc.), dealing with secrets or embarrassing information, and how and who to ask for help if their health or safety is threatened.

 3. Partnership with parents and carers